What is FAIR data?

 - Re-usability: The ultimate goal of FAIR is to optimise the reuse of data.
 To achieve this, metadata and data should be well-described so that they can be replicated and/or combined in different settings.

-To guide concrete FAIR data implementations, a set of 15 FAIR data principles have been brought forward.
+To guide concrete FAIR data implementations, a set of 15 FAIR data principles have been brought forward by Wilkinson et al. (2016).
 They emphasise also machine-actionability because humans increasingly rely on computational support to deal with data as a result of the increase in volume, complexity, and creation speed of data.
-Look up the seminal publication by Wilkinson et al. 2016.